SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 ## Queue for Cloud Integration

-👉 Access the `EU-North-Broker` and clone the queue created in the previous exercise and name it: `codejam/edi/[your-sap-community-username]/Tickets/Purchased_CloudIntegration`.
+👉 Access the `EU-North-Broker` and clone the queue created in the previous exercise and name it: `codejam_edi_[your-sap-community-username]_Tickets_Purchased_CloudIntegration`.
 Make sure to also clone the subscriptions.

 <p align = "center">
     <img alt="Queue for Cloud Integration" src="assets/clone-queue-cloud-integration.png" width="100%"/><br/>